 Students can conveniently pay fees online by credit card via their MyGWC portal.
-Cash and checks may be accepted on a limited basis in the Enrollment Center during regular business hours.
+Cash and checks may be accepted on a limited basis in the Bursar’s Office, located in the Student Services Center during regular business hours.

-Students who are having difficulty finding resources to pay fees should visit the Financial Aid website at http://www.goldenwestcollege.edu/gwcfao/ for information on fee waivers, grants and student loans.
+Financial Aid Payments — California College Promise Grant (Formerly BOG Fee Waiver) Students who are having difficulty finding resources to pay fees should visit the Financial Aid website at http://www. goldenwestcollege.edu/gwcfao/ for information on fee waivers, grants and student loans.

-BOG Fee Waivers pay enrollment fees ONLY.
-Students with a BOG Fee Waiver must pay the required health fee, College Service Charge and materials fees or you will be dropped from your classes.
+California College Promise Grant (CCPG) pay enrollment fees ONLY.
+Students with a CCPG must pay the required health fee, College Service Charge and materials fees or you will be dropped from your classes.

-If you think the Financial Aid Office should have posted your fee waiver (BOGFW) to your account but it is not showing on your MyGWC, contact the Financial Aid Office immediately.
+If you think the Financial Aid Office should have posted your CCPG to your account but it is not showing on your MyGWC, contact the Financial Aid Office immediately.
 If it has not been posted, please pay the total balance due to avoid being dropped.
-If the total balance is paid, you will receive a refund for the per unit charge once the BOGFW is posted to your registration account.
+If the total balance is paid, you will receive a refund for the per unit charge once the CCPG is posted to your registration account.

-If you will be receiving a scholarship to help pay for your tuition, please contact the Enrollment Center immediately after you register to avoid being dropped.
+Scholarships: If you will be receiving a scholarship to help pay for your tuition, please contact the Admissions & Records immediately after you register to avoid being dropped.

 You may also need to contact the Financial Aid office with your outside scholarship information so you can arrange for payment to be made to Golden West College.

-If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Dept of Rehabilitation, Voc Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Enrollment Center immediately to avoid being dropped for non-payment.
+Third Party Payments: If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Department of Rehabilitation, Vocation Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Admissions & Records immediately to avoid being dropped for non-payment.

-If you are receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
-Your fees can be “deferred” so there is no out-of-pocket expense.
+Veterans: If you are receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
+You may be eligible to have some or all of your fees deferred.

-Golden West College has also made available a payment plan through Tuition Pay, administered by Higher One®.
+Tuition Pay.
+Golden West College has also made available a payment plan administered by CashNet.
 This is a financing alternative if you cannot cover the entire amount of your GWC registration fees at the time of registration.
 The payment plan is available for students owing $150 or more for the current registration term.
 This payment plan requires a student to have a personal checking account.
-For more information visit: https://tuitionpaymentplan.com/goldenwest.
+For more information visit: https:// tuitionpaymentplan.com/goldenwest.
 You MUST complete signing up for Tuition Pay by 12 p.m. (noon) of the scheduled drop day to ensure that you are not dropped from classes.
 Your Tuition Pay contract must equal the amount of registration fees assessed for your enrollment.

-Students that owe less than $150.00 for a semester or session, and have difficulty paying the balance prior to the payment deadline, may submit a Late Payment Agreement to the Enrollment Center for consideration.
+Late Payment Agreement: Students that owe less than $150.00 for a semester or session, and have difficulty paying the balance prior to the payment deadline, may submit a Late Payment Agreement to the Admissions & Records for consideration.
 Call (714) 895-8121 for further details.

 All requests for review of account summary must be made within the one-year grace period from the semester in which the fees were assessed.
 Such petitions are subject to review.